adamallo/NJstM/README.md

 # NJstM
-Modified version of NJst to better accommodate missing data.
+Modified version of NJst trying to better accommodate missing data.

 This R script implements a modified version of the species tree reconstruction method NJst (Liu and Yu, 2011), and relies on the [phybase R package](https://faculty.franklin.uga.edu/lliu/content/phybase?).